 While not advertised to have a shock absorption sole like the Clarks Original Desert Boots, the sole on the Bushacre 2 does have a nice bit of give:

-As we mentioned previously, the Bushacre 2 is an extremely versatile boot and can be paired with many different clothes within your wardrobe.
+As we mentioned previously, the Bushacre 2 is a highly versatile boot and can be paired with many different clothes within your wardrobe.

 To give you a few different ideas, here’s how they look when paired with denim: